 As any gardener knows, weeding can be the greatest threat of all to the life of the young seedling.
 At first, the problem is one of identifying which is which.
 The weeds must be left until the seedling can be clearly recognised.
 Even then, removing the weeds may pose an even greater threat.
 It might sever the seedling's root system.
 Often the weed brings the seedling away with it.

 In the case of human beings it is an even more risky business.
 "Weeding-out" has no history of success which doesn't seem to curb people's passion for it.
-Seventy years after Hitler's final solution, the horrendous weeding out of six million Jews in concentration camps, the Bosnian Serbs are attempting the brutal policy of "ethnic cleansing."
-Race, religion, colour, sex, politics are still considered ready-reckoners for identifying society's weeds.
+So many decades after Hitler's final solution, the horrendous weeding out of six million Jews in concentration camps, the brutal policy of "ethnic cleansing" still continues in various places of conflict, where race, religion or politics are still considered ready-reckoners for identifying "weeds" to be rooted out.
 Increasing power over nature provides new and sinister instruments for weeding out.
-The unborn child, the seed of life is threatened with abortion.
-At the other end of life, euthanasia is proposed as the final solution for the new Jews, the old, the maimed, the incurables and the burdensome.
-Right through life, the weeding-out continues remorselessly.
-The handicapped axe institutionalised, the delinquent are penalised, the deviant are ostracised and the poor are patronised.
+The unborn child, on the very the cusp of life, is threatened with casual abortion.
+At the other end of life, euthanasia is proposed as the final solution for the old, when they are deemed incurable or just burdensome.
+Right through life, various kinds of weeding-out continue remorselessly.
+The vulnerable are institutionalised, delinquents are penalised, deviants are ostracised and the poor are patronised.

-Weeding out is not confined to faceless bureaucracy.
+The process of weeding people out is not confined to bureaucrats.
 We're all tempted to try our hand at it.
-We are sharp at spotting the undesirables, the troublemakers, the misfits.
-One shudders to think of the people who might have been weeded out if God had not chosen to intervene.
-Probably most of the saints in the calendar.
-Peter, after his triple denial in the crucifixion crisis should have been weeded out for failing the leadership test.
-Strange isn't it, that Christ never weeded out Judas?
-The church did not always show her master's tolerance.
-Galileo could testify to that.
+We are quick to sideline the undesirables, the troublemakers, the misfits.
+Which of us might not have been weeded out if God had not shown us mercy.
+Even saint Peter, after denying any connection to Jesus, should have been weeded out for failing the leadership test.
+But the church has not always shown the same tolerance as Jesus.
+Galileo and others could testify to that.
 The spirit of the Inquisition lives on.
-Excommunications and anathemas may be out of fashion but old habits die hard.
+While excommunications may be out of fashion the old habits die hard.